Beth Foreman

 All good things when balanced rightly.
 (Yes, Tevye was right.
 Tradition.)

-At first I was tempted to fill it up.
+Then came 2020.
+It was oh so quiet.
+I turned my calendar page to December, and it was empty.
+So many of my favorite Advent traditions weren’t happening.
+At first I was tempted to fill my calendar up.
 How about a virtual brunch with long-time friends?
 Or a virtual craft time with ladies from church?
 Maybe.
 Those would be a blessing.

 I have a tendency to go-go-go, and sometimes it takes a major thing to get me to pause, to slow down.
-2020 has offered that major thing.
+2020 offered that major thing, and I’ve taken some of those lessons with me in recent years.
+(I shared some more ideas for a peaceful Christmas season here.)

-So I’m living this season a little differently.
-Letting go of a few traditions, at least for now.
-And perhaps adding some new Advent traditions.
+I live this season differently.
+I’ve let go of a few traditions, at least for now.
+And I’ve added some new Advent traditions.

 This is good.
 In my church tradition—that word!—Advent is the beginning of the liturgical church year, turning the page to tomorrow in expectation, hope, eagerness.
 You might feel this way on January 1.
 I am feeling this newness, this freshness this week.